zefiros-software/BSPLib/docs/docs/logic/init.md

 * `argc` *Currently not used, should be `argc` from `main` function.*
 * `argv` *Currently not used, should be `argv` from `main` function.*

+#Pre-Conditions
+ * If the previous BSP program was terminated using Abort or VAbort:
+    * BSPLib will try to end the previous BSP program by notifying all threads that are stuck in a synchronisation about the previous Abort.
+    * After 100 failed tries, the entire program will be terminated by `std::terminate()`.

 #Post-Conditions

  * Tag size is 0.